Oluwatosin1620/LITA-Projects-Assignment/README.md

   * How many products were sold in Jan? **496**
   * What is the total No of products sold in 2024? **3,969**

-In Summary, the business focuses on a particular type of product and a specific region each month.
+In Summary, the business focuses on a particular product type and region each month.
 There was only a change in the product type in August when the business initially sold shoes in 2023 but later changed to selling Hats in 2024.

 ## SQL (STANDARD QUERY LANGUAGE)
 ---
 It is used for querying, storing and managing data in a database.
+The data that had already been cleaned up from Excel was imported.
-The following queries: were derived in the analysis:
+The following queries were derived in the analysis:

 **Insights Derived**:
 1. Total sales for each Product Category: